PhenomML/Stats285_F23/hw5_instructions.md

 #### Running code on FarmShare/Sherlock

-*the following commands are all inside the [FARMSHARE terminal] window*
+*the following commands are all to be used inside the [FARMSHARE terminal] window*

 1. Clone the HW repository.
 (Note: Its name has changed.):
 	`git clone https://github.com/adonoho/Stats285_F23`